RotherOSS/doc-otobo-installation/content/installation-docker.rst

 provides HTTPS support for the HTTP-based OTOBO web application.
 The default config template for nginx can be found within the Docker image, specifically in the file */etc/nginx/template/otobo_nginx.conf.template*.
-When the container is started, the actual config is generated from the template.
+When the container is started, the actually used configuration file is generated from the template.
 This is done by replacing each macro in the template with the corresponding environment variable.
 In the default template file, only the following macros are used:
 * `${OTOBO_NGINX_SSL_CERTIFICATE}`